ssadedin/bpipe/docs/Language/ExtensionSyntax.md

 ## Limitations

 At the moment extension syntax only works to filter a single file extension.
 Hence you can't ask for *$input.fastq.gz* - this will cause an error.
-For these cases you can consider using the [[From|from]] statement to match the right inputs:
+For these cases you can consider using the [from](Language/From) statement to match the right inputs:

 ```groovy